gifted-24/ai/README.md

     source ~/.bashrc  # Or ~/.zshrc, ~/.profile, etc.
     ```

-    *   You can verify that the environment variable is set correctly by running:
+    *   You can verify that the environment variables are set correctly by running:

     ```bash
     echo $GOOGLE_API_KEY
+    echo $GEMINI_API_KEY
     ```

     *   You should see your API key printed in the terminal.